FabianoEger/tago-documentation/dashboard.rst

 If your data have location information [#f1]_ about the device of origin attached, you can visualize it in a map.
 This is easy as choosing one or more :ref:`variables <widget-data>` and selecting which :ref:`time filters<widget-time>` to use.

-As you pick variables to your map, you'll have two more options to optionally fill about its device of origin:
+As you pick variables for your map, you'll have two more options to fill about its device of origin:

 **Icon**: choose an icon and color to represent that device on the map.

 **Label**: give that device an alias to be shown inside the information window.
-This is useful to diffentiate devices with the same icon and color on the map.
+This is useful to differentiate devices with the same icon and color on the map.

 .. image:: _static/dashboard/widget_map_variables.png